Authentication Web

 Various texts that are presented to the user in messages and notifications can also be changed.

-1. Select the language you want to make changes to in the Language drop-down.
+1. In the Text tab, select the language you want to make changes to by clicking the tab for that language.

-2. Click the text element you want to change, for example Enroll_Completed_Header.
+2. Click the text element you want to change, for example Satisfied, header.

 3. Select Use custom.